Passing the Baton: Brendan Reilly's Transformative Journey to Training Olympic Athletes

 Brendan Reilly Alumni Spotlight Header

-IES Abroad: What first motivated you to study abroad and why did you choose Vienna?
+IES Abroad: What first motivated you to study abroad, and why did you choose Vienna?
+Did your athletic background influence your decision or mindset in any way?

-IES Abroad: So many student athletes worry they can't study abroad without falling behind in their sport or team life, what would you say to them?
+IES Abroad: Many student-athletes worry they can't study abroad without falling behind in their sport or team life.
+What would you say to them?

-IES Abroad: Now you're a sports agent working with Olympic athletes.
-How did your time abroad shape your approach to your career and working in global sports?
+IES Abroad: You're now a sports agent working with Olympic athletes.
+How did your time abroad- shape your approach to your career and to working in global sports?

 IES Abroad: Looking back, what's one piece of advice you wish you'd been given before or during your study abroad experience?